 Step 3.
 Apply for Dental Hygiene Licensure in Michigan

 You are now ready to apply for licensure as a Registered Dental Hygienist (RDH) in Michigan.
-Use Dental Hygienist Examination Application Packet.
+Use Dental Hygienist Examination Application Guide.
 You will also be required to submit fingerprints for a criminal background check.
 Instructions are included within the packet.

 With your application, send (or arrange to have sent) the following items to the Michigan Board of Dentistry:

 - Submit licensing fee ($45 for RDH, $10 for local anesthesia certification, $10 for nitrous oxide certification) via check or money order payable to the State of Michigan

 - Have your dental hygiene school send a final, official transcript to the Board (copies not acceptable)